HHS Points of Pride

 Health and Human Sciences Extension

-The Purdue Extension Nutrition Education Program (NEP) works to make the healthy choice the easy choice where limited-resource Hoosiers live, eat, work, play and shop.
-In 2023, nearly $13 million was acquired by NEP to deliver 12,299 nutrition education lessons and enhance the health outcomes of over 890,000 people.
+The Purdue Extension Nutrition Education Program (NEP) helps make healthy choices easier for limited-resource Hoosiers where they live, work, learn and shop.
+NEP delivered 9,923 nutrition education lessons and had a positive impact on the health of more than 1 million people.

 LEARN MORE